 Thirdly, the Deegans now enjoy a normal family life.
 Before Yani, Ciaran could have frequent “autistic meltdowns”.
 His behaviour could upset people, “cause a scene”, sometimes provoking insulting comments from people who did not understand he was having a sensory attack, not a tantrum.

-“Yani’s after bringing such calmness into our lives.
-She’s as much part of the family now as any of the children or myself or my husband are.
+Cliodna explains, “Yani’s after bringing such calmness into our lives.
+She’s as much a part of the family now as any of the children or myself or my husband are.
 I don’t know what we’d do without her.
 I don’t think I’d be able to get up in the morning.”

 Meanwhile, Donal is also more positive about the future.